Self archiving and license to publish

 Manuscript deposition service

-To facilitate self-archiving of original research papers and help authors fulfil funder and institutional mandates, Nature Research deposits manuscripts in PubMed Central and Europe PubMed Central on behalf of authors who opt-in to this free service during submission.
+To help authors fulfil a number of funder and institutional mandates, Nature Portfolio deposits manuscripts of original research papers in PubMed Central and Europe PubMed Central on behalf of authors who opt-in to this free service during submission.
 (This service does not apply to Reviews or Protocols.)
 Only authors whose funders are listed in the number of participating funders on our website may use this service.

-Springer Nature terms for use of archived author accepted manuscripts of subscription articles
+Springer Nature terms for use of archived accepted manuscripts of subscription articles

 For articles published within the Springer Nature group of companies that have been archived into academic repositories such as institutional repositories, PubMed Central and its mirror sites, where a Springer Nature company holds copyright, or an exclusive license to publish, users may view, print, copy, download and text and data-mine the content, for the purposes of academic research, subject always to the full conditions of use.
 Any further use is subject to permission from Springer Nature.
 The conditions of use are not intended to override, should any national law grant further rights to any user.